bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-05-04-millennium-actress.md

 _This is your first original film based on your original story.
 How challenging
 was it?_

 Kon: I didn’t find the process of creating the story and drawings particularly difficult just because it was my original.
 But it seemed challenging to be accepted.
 Everyone in the industry responded very low-key without exception when they heard the story of Chiyoko.
 After its completion, I heard such comments as ‘it has the true essence of animation,’ and ‘its free-spirited ideas are pleasant.’
 No one says it’s extravagant.
 Since everyone kept asking me, ‘why are you making a film which is not even close to animation?’
 I had this perverse idea that I don’t like something if I feel it is like animation’.
 The response to this film is very encouraging.
 I feel somewhat like, ‘See, I did it!’

-Production notes

-<![endif]-->
+**Production notes**
+<br><br>

 **MILLENNIUM ACTRESS (SENNEN JOYÛ)**
 _Director_: Satoshi Kon
 ©_/Production Company_: Chiyoko Committee
-_Production Companies_: WoWow,
-Kadokawa Shoten, Bandai Visual, Genco
+_Production Companies_: WoWow,  Kadokawa Shoten, Bandai Visual, Genco
 _Production Company/Presented by_: Klockworx
 _International Sales_: Bavaria Film International
 _Executive Producer_: Taro Maki